tastybug/zettelkasten/catalog/gcp-billing-and-labeling-and-quotas.md

 * send an e-mail
 * optionally write to a pub/sub topic for programmatic consumption ("Programmatic Budgeting")

+> With Programmatic Budgeting one would be able to alter resources automatically, scale resources down or delete those resources that have a particular labelling configuration.
+Pretty powerful.

+### Slicing and Dicing Spend Data

-It is furthermore possible to export spend data to GBQ, where it can be queried.
+It is possible to export spend data to GBQ, where it can be queried.
 With the help of labelling of resources, this is a very powerful approach to get insights by running queries.
+Alternatively, data can be exported as a file (CSV, JSON) into a storage bucket.

 Furthermore, Google Data Studio can be used to visualize spend data and to allow data to be sliced and diced.